 So to provide an overview:

-The Autumn dates are currently under discussion and will be posted on fb as well as sent to those on the YRS mailing list.
+The Autumn dates are typically in September and October and will also be posted on fb and sent to those on the YRS mailing list.

 The YRS programme is free to any club member but there are criteria for sailors to be included in the YRS.

-1) YRS programme aims to encourage and support juniors racing, so we need to see demonstration that juniors are already starting to race, for example on a Saturday .
+1) The YRS programme aims to encourage and support juniors racing, so we need to see demonstration that juniors are already starting to race, for example on a Saturday afternoon.
 We are looking for juniors to ideally have already completed at least one series before applying to YRS.
-This demonstrates to us and the coaches that they are committed to racing.
+This demonstrates to the sailors themselves, us and the coaches that they are committed to racing.
 Just holding a RYA qualification does not mean juniors are necessarily interested in or committed to racing.

-2) Sailors need to own their own boat that is suitably equipped to race.
-There is no criteria for the type of boat but Optimist, Topper or Laser are preferred.
+2) Sailors need to have access to a boat that is suitably equipped to race for the YRS sessions and race series.
+There is no criteria for the type of boat but Optimist, RS Tera, Topper or Laser are preferred.

-3) Sailors should have achieved at least RYA level 3 and be able to sail round a triangular course proficiently.
+3) Sailors should have achieved at least RYA Stage 3 (or be at the same ability level) and be able to sail round a triangular course proficiently.

 4) Sailors must possess a willingness and commitment to race at the club - not just because parents think it's a good idea!